 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s much easier to stick with a weight loss and exercise plan when you have support.

-If you’re seeking the help of medical professionals, another option is to join small weight-loss groups based at universities or medical centers.
+If you’re seeking the help of medical professionals, another option is to join small weight loss groups at universities or medical centers.

-Psychologists, nutritionists, or other weight-loss professionals often run these clinic-based support groups.
-Over the course of several weeks or months, you’ll be given individualized attention to assist you with formulating a new healthy lifestyle.
+Psychologists, nutritionists, or other weight loss professionals often run these clinic-based support groups.
+Over the course of several weeks or months, you’ll be given individualized attention to help you create a new healthy lifestyle.

 Keep in mind, though, that many of the people on these forums aren’t medical professionals and may offer you inaccurate advice.
 Always check with a doctor before starting a new diet plan or exercise program.